Amsonia, blue star: planting and care

 Care and maintenance

-Hardy and vigorous, Amsonia will prove faithful and generous provided soil remains cool and it is left undisturbed!
+Hardy and vigorous, Amsonia will prove reliable and generous provided soil remains cool and it is left undisturbed!

-Mulch the base from May with a good layer of organic mulch to keep soil cool at the roots and water regularly during the first weeks and the first summer after planting to prevent soil from drying out.
-Afterwards water mainly during prolonged hot spells.
-As it ages it will become more resistant to drought.
-Let the plant establish itself without further disturbance and avoid soils that are too wet in winter.
+Mulch the base from May with a good layer of organic mulch to keep soil cool at the roots and water regularly for the first weeks and throughout the first summer after planting to prevent the soil drying out.
+Thereafter, water mainly during prolonged hot spells.
+As it ages it will become more drought-tolerant.
+Let it establish without further disturbance and avoid soils that are too wet in winter.

-A simple tidy-up of the clump is sufficient: cut back the clump in late winter, between February and March.
-In winter, the plant dies back completely: mark its position if necessary.
+A simple tidy-up of the clump is sufficient: cut the clump back in late winter, between February and March.
+In winter the plant disappears completely: consider marking its position.

-Amsonia is a robust perennial that is free from disease.
+Amsonia is a robust perennial that suffers from no diseases.

 Propagation: sowing, cutting, division